JuniorIOT/Junior_Internet_of_Things_2018/README.md

 ## Parts list
 - Lora32u4 with antenna, frequency 868 Mhz - 12 euro on Ebay and AliExpress

+## Important files and folders
+- juniorIOTchallenge_Lora32u4_gpsTracker_with_extras (folder)
+   this is the GPS tracker, with demo code added got compass and peer-to-peer radio

 ## Libraries required
 - tbd1       https://github.com/tbd1
 - tb21       https://github.com/tbd2